When it comes to coffee in Austin, there’s definitely no shortage.

 218 W 4th St

-This fun Fourth Street spot in the heart of downtown (and Mueller!) is the best of both worlds: by day, it’s a coffee shop and café, offering breakfast, lunch and snacks, plus plenty of coffee to keep ya goin’; and in the evening, it turns into a lounge of sorts, where you can enjoy specialty espresso cocktails (try the Chocolate Espresso Martini and Long Island Iced Coffee) that taste best, of course, when accompanied by tableside s’mores.
+This fun Fourth Street spot in the heart of downtown is the best of both worlds: by day, it’s a coffee shop and café, offering breakfast, lunch and snacks, plus plenty of coffee to keep ya goin’; and in the evening, it turns into a lounge of sorts, where you can enjoy specialty espresso cocktails (try the Chocolate Espresso Martini and Long Island Iced Coffee) that taste best, of course, when accompanied by tableside s’mores.
 But whenever you go and whatever you decide to eat or drink, there’s one guarantee: it’ll pair perfectly with the prime people-watching.

 500 San Marcos St #105